nathan-alden-sr/stardew-valley/min-max/1.5/year-1-summer-26.md

 ## Advice and warnings

 - The Weather is always stormy on Summer 26.
+- Depending on the number of Pumpkins you wish to plant, you may need to begin clearing the Farm today.
+See the [Pumpkin crop planner](https://stardew.info/planner/21-whole-rooks-sat-cordially) for a suggested plan.

+## Instructions

+1. Ship enough items to purchase [Wheat Seeds](https://stardewvalleywiki.com/Wheat_Seeds) for use as a linger crop.
+Be sure to include tiles you will be tilling tomorrow in your calculations.

 | Yesterday                                   | Today                 | Tomorrow                                    |
 | ------------------------------------------- | --------------------- | ------------------------------------------- |